Virus pandemic an unprecedented test for a young generation

 It's a blessing that she and her husband "didn't lose our jobs," she said.
 "But it's meant that we have not been able to be present, and I worry about the stress of that."

-Grimes likens it to her own time as a third grader in Iran when her father, a government ammunition specialist, stayed after the Shah Mohammad Reza Pahlaviwas was overthrown, while she and her mother left for their safety.
+Grimes likens it to her own time as a third grader in Iran when her father, a government ammunition specialist, stayed after the Shah Mohammad Reza Pahlavi was overthrown, while she and her mother left for their safety.

 "I learned really heavy things … and didn't really know what to do with that," Grimes said of dealing with riots and bomb scares.